-- Work with government agencies to ensure that land use, transportation and other laws, regulations, and policies are in accordance with implementing the CCMP and PCS.
+- Work with government agencies to ensure that land use, transportation and other policies are in accordance with implementing the CCMP.

-- Communicates regularly with a wide variety of audiences on pollution control techniques, watershed condition, and progress towards plan implementation.
+- Communicates regularly with a wide variety of audiences on watershed restoration.

 - Develop annual workplans and budgets.
 Write contracts and track grant expenses.

 - Other tasks as assigned by the Executive Director.

 - Knowledge of current practices, principles and technological developments of watershed management and water quality restoration.

 - Knowledge of water quality and habitat related laws, regulations, and ordinances.